qdrant/docs/qdrant/v1.1.x/comparisons.md

 ### Comparison to Qdrant Cloud

-Both Pinecone and Qdrant Cloud offer a free cloud tier to check out the services, even without providing the credit card details.
+Both Pinecone and Qdrant Cloud offer a free cloud tier to check out the services, even without providing credit card details.
 Each free tier should be enough to keep around 1M of 768-dimensional vectors, but it may vary depending on the additional attributes stored with vectors.
+With Qdrant Cloud, however, you can experiment with different models as you may create several collections or keep multiple vectors per each point.
+That means Qdrant Cloud allows you building several small demos, even on a free tier.